jebentancour/SmartTimer/README.md

 # Smart Timer

-This project is made to run in the Sonoff POW hardware.
+This project is made to run in the [Sonoff](https://www.itead.cc/smart-home/sonoff-wifi-wireless-switch.html) and [Sonoff POW](https://www.itead.cc/smart-home/sonoff-pow.html) hardware.

-By default it starts an AP with the name "SmartTimer-<chip_ID>" and the password is "password".
+By default it starts an AP with the name `SmartTimer-CHIP_ID` and the password is `password`.
 Going to http://192.168.4.1 you will see the web configuration portal for WiFi and MQTT.

 ![portal](https://github.com/jebentancour/Smart-Timer/blob/master/portal.jpg)